zopefoundation/z3c.pt/README.txt

 The z3c.pt package provides an alternative implementation of the TAL template language including i18n.

+Casual benchmarks pegs it 12x more performant than ``zope.pagetemplate``.

 In a nutshell:

   - Templates are bytecode-compiled
   - Only Python-expressions are supported
   - Depends only on lxml
+  - Adds support for expression interpolation

 The METAL macro language is not supported.

 Template and expression language